GiorgiMakharadze/rust-notes/README.md

 ### Variables and Data: Move, Copy, and Clone in Rust

 #### 1️⃣ Stack Data (Fixed Size) → Copy
+- Copy(Simple Bitwise Duplication) means that when a variable is assigned to another or passed to a function, Rust creates a bitwise duplicate of its value instead of transferring ownership.
+Only small, fixed-size types stored on the stack can implement Copy.

+**Types That Implement Copy**
+✔ All primitive types implement Copy because they are stored entirely on the stack and are cheap to duplicate:
+- Integer types: i8, i16, i32, i64, i128, u8, u16, u32, u64, u128
+- Floating-point types: f32, f64
+- Boolean: bool
+- Character: char
+- Pointer types:
+- Immutable references: &T (if T: Copy)
+- Raw pointers: *const T, *mut T

 - **Example:**
   ```rust
   let x = 5;